 Having spent a lot of time analyzing charts, I came to certain conclusions about the Pin Bar peculiarities.
 The first condition for their formation is a good support or resistance level, and the trader has certain freedom here.
 Provided the trader has enough knowledge and experience of technical analysis, they can define the support and resistance levels rather easily.
 However, if the experience in technical analysis is not enough, indicators of the levels may be used.
 For example, the trader may use the Moving Averages with different settings; practice shows that the longer the period used, the stronger the level and the higher the possibility of the signal execution.
 Other indicators might be the Pivot Points, Bollinger Bands, Fibo and others showing the support and resistance levels.

-Now, we shall learn to find the Pin Bar on the chart.
 In the classical variant, it forms near the support or resistance levels the following way: a directed price movement (an impulse) emerges from 2 or more candlesticks, then a Pin Bar forms around the support or resistance level; it has a long shadow in the direction of the main price movement, a small body and an also small shadow in the opposite direction.
 The signal will be enforced by several additional factors of the Pin Bar formation:

 - The Pin Bar body has been opened and closed inside the body of the previous candlestick or it lacks a body completely (Gravestone Doji or Dragonfly Doji).